 Also declare the protocol CollectionViewCellDelegate as cellDelegate in your TableViewCell class

-In the extension of the TableViewCell you created earlier, add the function didSelectItemAt
+In the extension of the TableViewCell you created earlier, add the method didSelectItemAt

 Every time the user presses a cell, it sends the data through the protocol.

-To receive that data in the TableView (the ViewController with the UITableView), go back to the TableView and set the delegate of the cell (cellDelegate) inside the cellForRowAt function.
+To receive that data in the TableView (the ViewController with the UITableView), go back to the TableView and set the delegate of the cell (cellDelegate) inside the cellForRowAt method.